robert-muriithi/RickandMortyApp/README.md

-# RickandMortyTask
+# RickandMorty
 This repo was made with the purpose of  showing details on how to use paging 3 with retrofit and LiveData/Flow.
-It also used  MVVM architecture with Dagger Hilt for dependency injection
+It also used  MVVM architecture with Dagger Hilt for dependency injection.

+**The app is still on development.
+Not fully complete**

 # Libraries
 - [Navigation Components](https://developer.android.com/guide/navigation/navigation-getting-started) -  Helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.